 APS systems are generally designed to provide emergency and short-term response to urgent situations.
 The length of time that cases remain open for APS to provide services varies.
 According to the APS Survey, as of 2012, 40% of programs reported no specific timeframe for closing cases, and eight required closure within 90 days.
 Others allowed cases to remain open longer.
 In the states that had timelines, there were provisions for extensions when required.
 The federal Child Welfare System requires a minimum timeframe for ongoing case review, as well as a maximum time limit for determinations of case status (Children’s Bureau, n.d.; c).

+A 2015 study (Mariam, et al.) assessed the effectiveness of an elder abuse intervention and prevention program, for building alliances between elders with suspected abuse and trained outreach specialists, and for helping elders overcome ambivalence regarding making difficult life changes.
+In this program, outreach specialists met with elders in person and used different strategies, including motivational interviewing, to build an alliance and connect elders to resources in the community based on their readiness to change, preferences, and needs.
+Results showed that risk factors of elder abuse decreased over the course of the intervention.
+In addition, nearly 75% of participants made progress on their treatment goals and 43% moved into the stages of action and maintenance regarding their goal.
+The authors note that, for other agencies serving at-risk elders, the project’s findings suggest that a longer-term, relationship-based intervention for entrenched elders who are reluctant to receive services may be effective and therefore worth considering.

 Guideline:

 It is recommended that APS systems establish case closure criteria and the frequency with which open cases should be reviewed.
 A procedure for closing cases is also recommended.
 The criteria for case closure should include, but are not limited to: